ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 Those that persist across a wide range of the sequence are the robust features we care about.

 ![](/assets/png/tda-multilingual-nlp/filtration.gif){:width="720px"}
-_A filtration on points sampled from a noisy circle.
-As the distance threshold grows, nearby points get linked into edges and triangles; the loop appears, persists across a wide range of thresholds, and eventually fills in.
-Its long lifetime is what marks it as real structure._
+_Filtrations on three datasets.
+As epsilon, i.e.,  a hyperparameter that governs the distance below which two points get linked, grows, different structural patterns emerge: one loop in the circle, two components that eventually merge in the clusters, and two loops sharing a connection._
 {: style="text-align: center;"}

 The output of this tool is a persistence diagram: